scoconno/scoconno.github.io/ancient/Republic3/lecture1.md

 *Soul*
 + The greatest dictatorship in the city arises out of the greatest anarchy (564a).
-In the soul, the democratic person’s refusal to judge among desires brings one of those desires, lust (erôs), to outgrow all the rest (572e–573a).
+In the soul, the democratic person’s refusal to judge among desires brings one of those desires, lust (erôs), to outgrow all the rest (572e–573a).
 + Plato separates unnecessary desires into the law-abiding and the lawless (571b).
 The worst of the lawless desires is lust, especially monstrous lust for forbidden persons, foods, and deeds (574e–575a).
 + Unlike the oligarch’s greed, this transgressive lewdness has nothing to do with self-control.
 It rules the soul wildly – indeed, it emerges as the dominant commitment of the tyrannical soul not by virtue of any deliberation on the person’s part but because it has out-shouted every other desire.
 It comes to dominate by being the most uncontrollable desire and not because it is suited to controlling; thus its rule is of all states the least recognizable as rule.